WhateverMars/surveyhub/README.md

 # Surveyhub

 This is SurveyHub a site for creating and sharing custom surveys.
-It is currently a work in progress.
+It is currently a fully functional but will receive additional updates.

 This site is built primarily in Python through the Django framework.
 It uses sqlite to manage the database of surveys, results and user accounts.